Bunny Brief

-Anthony Vincent "Bunny" Brief (born Anthony John Grzeszkowski; July 3, 1892 – February 11, 1963) was a professional baseball first baseman and outfielder whose career spanned 19 seasons from 1910 to 1928.
+Anthony Vincent "Bunny" Brief (born Anthony John Grzeszkowski; July 3, 1892 – February 11, 1963) was an American professional baseball first baseman and outfielder whose career spanned 19 seasons from 1910 to 1928.
 He played 184 games in Major League Baseball for the St. Louis Browns (1912–13), Chicago White Sox (1915), and Pittsburgh Pirates (1917).

 Though he never hit more than two home runs in any of his Major League seasons, Brief holds the all-time record for home runs in the American Association with 256.
 His eight minor league home run crowns are tied for the most ever, with Ken Guettler.
 He won home run crowns in: 1911 – Michigan State League (10); 1912 – Michigan State League (13); 1916 – Pacific Coast League (33); 1920 – American Association (23); 1921 – American Association (42); 1922 – American Association (40); 1925 – American Association (37) and 1926 – American Association (26).

 Early life

 Brief was born in 1892.
 He was one of six children born to immigrants born in Germany of Polish ancestry.

+There are differing accounts as to the origin of his name.
+According to Len Levin's biography of Brief for the Society for American Baseball Research (SABR), Brief's birth name was Anthony John Greszkowki, and the family changed its name to "Brief" during Brief's childhood.
+Other sources written during Brief's lifetime reported that the family name was Bordetzki, and that he changed his name after beginning his professional baseball career.
+In a 1954 article for Parade magazine, Ernie Harwell reported that Brief complained that his name was always abbreviated in box scores (e.g., "B'rd'ki"), leading to the following suggestion:"Change your name," the friend suggested.
+"Make it brief."

+"Okay", said Bordetzki.
+"From now on, you can call me "Bunny Brief."

-His birth name was Anthony John Greszkowki.
-The family changed its name to "Brief" during his childhood.
-Sources are in conflict as to his place of birth, some listing Remus, Michigan, and others litting Big Rapids, Michigan.
-Brief attended Traverse City High School.
+Sources are also in conflict as to his place of birth, some listing Remus, Michigan, and others Big Rapids, Michigan.
+At some point during Brief's childhood, the family moved to Traverse City, Michigan, where Brief attended Traverse City High School.

 Professional baseball

-Traverse City (1910-1912)
+Traverse City (1910–1912)

-Brief began playing professional baseball at age 17 with the baseball Class D Traverse City Resorters of the Michigan State League.
+Brief began playing professional baseball at age 17 with the Class D Traverse City Resorters of the Michigan State League.
 He played for Traverse City in 1910, 1911, and 1912.
-In 1912, he compiled a .353 batting average and .466 slugging percentage in 119 games for Traverse City.
+In 1912, he compiled a .353 batting average and .466 slugging percentage in 119 games.

-St. Louis Browns (1912-1913)
+St. Louis Browns (1912–1913)

 Brief was called up by the St. Louis Browns at the end of the 1912 season and compiled a .310 average and .408 on-base percentage in 53 plate appearances.
 He returned to the Browns in 1913 and saw his batting average drop by nearly 100 points to .217.

 Brief was sent to the Kansas City Blues of the American Association late in the 1913 season.
 During the 1914 season, he appeared in 169 games for the Blues, compiling a .318 batting average, .391 on-base percentage, and .502 slugging percentage, with 51 doubles, 16 triples and 38 stolen bases.